Neurologism/Backmind/README.md

 npm run pretty # formats the code npm test # test the code

-npm run server-dev # to start an express server npm run train-dev # to start a plain training worker
+npm run server:dev # to start an express server npm run train:dev # to start a plain training worker
 ```

 ### Running for Deployment